 Written by Timothy Kyle Benusa, Sam Gottwald, Jeffrey S. Harrison and John Reed at the Robins School of Business, University of Richmond.
 Copyright © Jeffrey S. Harrison.
 This case was written for the purpose of classroom discussion.
-It may be duplicated or cited for educational purposes without obtaining permission from the authors.
+It is not to be duplicated or cited in any form without the copyright holder's express permission.
+For permission to reproduce or cite this case, contact Jeff Harrison at RCNcases@richmond.edu.
+In your message, state your name, affiliation and the intended use of the case.
+Permission for classroom use will be granted free of charge.
+Other cases are available at: https://robins.richmond.edu/faculty/case-network.html

-In the Fall of 2011, the failure of the infamous 'super-committee' to reach an agreement regarding deficit reduction triggered automatic spending cuts which are projected to reduce U.S. military spending by a total of around \$1 trillion over the next ten years.1 Even if Congress chooses to eliminate the automatic cuts, the Pentagon had previously agreed to a reduction in military spending of approximately \$450 billion.
+In the Fall of 2011, the failure of the infamous 'super-committee' to reach an agreement regarding deficit reduction triggered automatic spending cuts which are projected to reduce U.S. military spending by a total of around \$1 trillion over the next ten years.
+Even if Congress chooses to eliminate the automatic cuts, the Pentagon had previously agreed to a reduction in military spending of approximately \$450 billion.
 The landscape for military and defense contractors in the United States will be drastically influenced by these reductions in overall military spending.
 In light of this shifting landscape, Lockheed Martin must re-evaluate its strategic direction in an effort to shield itself from the adverse consequences of this shift.